 The agenda shall include a section on "Matters Recently Heard - For Possible Action", which shall be a list of all actionable matters scheduled for public hearing between 9:00AM Monday and the beginning of the meeting that could reasonably be called for action at the meeting that week.
 Items not acted upon at that week's meeting will not be included in the minutes of the meeting and remain in committee for action at a later time through the regular committee report process.
 Committee chairs wanting to take action on matters included in this portion of the agenda shall call for the item during that portion of the meeting and ask for action and present a committee chair report recommending action at the meeting.
 The committee report will be entered into the record of the meeting.
 The agenda shall include a list of all pending council matters, such listing being also known as the "green sheets."
 The green sheets shall include a list of all thirty (30) and sixty (60) day orders, matters assigned for further action, matters on the table, unanswered 17F orders, home rule petitions not responded to by the mayor, and a listing of all matters currently assigned to committees.
-Said matters shall be listed in accordance with the order of business as described in Rule 17.
-Said agenda shall be delivered to the city messenger and it shall be the duty of the city messenger to compile the agenda, all matters listed on said agenda, the legislative calendar, and any other documents appropriate to the scheduled meeting.
-Such compilation shall be known as "the packet", and it shall be promptly delivered to the office of each council member and individuals or organizations identified by the council president.
-If for any reason "the packet" is not ready for distribution by noon two (2) days preceding the council meeting, the office of each council member shall be notified of such delay by the city messenger.

-It shall be the duty of the clerk to post the agenda and the documents corresponding to the specific docket numbers listed on the agenda on the city's web page no later two business days (forty-eight (48) hours) preceding the scheduled meeting.
-Revised or amended dockets and late file matters shall be posted with the minutes within 48 hours of the conclusion of the meeting.
+It shall be the duty of the clerk to post the agenda and the full documents corresponding to the specific docket numbers listed on the agenda on the city's web page no later than two business days (forty-eight (48) hours) preceding the scheduled meeting.
+If the Clerk's Office decides to post only a portion of an agenda item due to length, they must make a note on the attachment that the attachment is incomplete, and direct viewers to contact their office for the full document.
+Revised or amended dockets and late file matters shall be posted with the meeting minutes within forty-eight (48) hours of the conclusion of the meeting.